Music of Niue: Today

-Three Niuean LPs have been released on Vinyl which were pressed when Niueans travelled for the South Pacific Arts Festivals in Suva & Rotorua.
-Many Niuean Cassette Tapes and CDs have been produced and made over the years in Australia, New Zealand and Niue.
+Three Niuean LPs have been released on vinyl which were pressed when Niueans travelled for the South Pacific Arts Festivals in Suva & Rotorua.
+Many Niuean cassette tapes and CDs have been produced and made over the years in Australia, New Zealand and Niue.

 Victa Talima released a cassette tape in Sydney, Australia.
-It was called "Neva" and was released in 1997.
-It included his cult classic remake of Titania Talagi's hit "Koe Fisi Siale" and pretty popular among Niueans in the world.
-He released two CDs, one called "Hihina Mata" (2000) and "Vela" (2006) with moderate success and with some popular tunes.
-His song "Tolitoli" from the Hihina Mata album was one of the First Niuean songs to be banned from Niuean Radio station BCN for its explicit lyrics.
+It was titled "Neva" and released in 1997.
+It included his cult classic remake of Titania Talagi's hit "Koe Fisi Siale" and is popular among Niueans in the world.
+He released two CDs, one called "Hihina Mata" (2000) and "Vela" (2006) to moderate success with some popular tunes.
+His song "Tolitoli" from the Hihina Mata album was one of the first Niuean songs to be banned from the Niuean radio station BCN, for its explicit lyrics.